SurvePraju/Dj-MovieReview/README.md

 # Dj-MovieReview
-This is my Independent django project for a movie review web application.
+It is an Independent django project for a movie review web application.